NMS frequently asked questions

 Q. How can I clearly explain to patients about the NMS consent requirements?

 A. You can explain that the purpose of sharing the information with their GP is to allow the GP to care for them more effectively, if problems are found with their medicines; you will always seek agreement from the patient that a referral is necessary.
-Sharing information with the local NHS England team and NHSBSA is to allow the NHS to make sure that the pharmacy is providing the service properly and to ensure tax payers’ money is being used efficiently; it is not about the NHS wanting to check up on the patient.
+Sharing information with the local NHS England and NHS Improvement team and NHSBSA is to allow the NHS to make sure that the pharmacy is providing the service properly and to ensure tax payers’ money is being used efficiently; it is not about the NHS wanting to check up on the patient.

 Q. The NMS dataset includes the patient’s ethnicity.
 What happens if the patient refuses to state their ethnicity?